-- Submit a complete Application for Admission to the Office of Admissions. - Submit official transcript(s) of high school education and all post-high school course work to the Office of Admissions if requested.
-Office GED scores or transcript of courses for the Adult High School Diploma may be submitted in lieu of the high school transcript. - Complete the Admission Placement - Diploma and certificate admission requirements may vary.
-Contact the Admissions Office for details.
+- Submit a complete Application for Admission to the Office of Admissions. - Submit official transcript(s) of high school education and all post-high school course work to the Office of Adm issions if requested.
+Off GED sc for the Adult High School Diplo ma may be submitted in lieu of the hi h school transcript. - Compl ete the Admission Placem t - Diplom a and certificate admissi on requir ${\rm e}$ ments may vary.
+Contact he Admis ions Office for details.